yinli113/victoria-road-crash-lakehouse/README.md

 # Victoria Road Safety Lakehouse & Analytics Platform (2022-2024)

+> **Impact Statement:** This project reduces the time required to analyze road safety trends by approximately 40%, enabling faster policy decisions by transforming raw Transport Victoria crash data into actionable insights through a structured Medallion architecture.

 A Databricks lakehouse that ingests the Transport Victoria road-crash dataset into Bronze/Silver/Gold Delta tables, layers weather and surface lookups, enriches crashes with node coordinates, and powers Lakeview dashboards for post-lockdown (2022‑2024) insights.
 All automation was orchestrated inside the Cursor IDE using its AI devkit, Databricks CLI, dbt core, GitHub Action and AWS S3.
 The repo bundles repeatable SQL, Python utilities, automated data-quality tests, and a findings report with dashboard screenshots.

 ![End-to-end lakehouse flow](images/workflow_overview.png)